ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 When transporting DER-encoded objects, EST-oscore uses the same CoAP Content-Format identifiers as EST-coaps when transferring EST requests and responses.
 In addition, EST-oscore allows the transport of CBOR-encoded objects, signaled via their corresponding Media-Type.

+EST-oscore servers MUST support both the DER-encoded ASN.1 objects and the CBOR-encoded objects.
+This means supporting formats detailed in {{der}} and {{cbor}}.
+It is up to the client to support only DER-encoded ASN.1, CBOR encoding, or both.
+As a reminder, Content-Format negotiation happens through CoAP's Accept option present in the requests.

 ### DER-encoded ASN.1 Objects {#der}
 {{table_mediatype_asn1}} summarizes the information from Section 4.3 in {{RFC9148}} in what concerns the transport of DER-encoded ASN.1 objects.